gnss-sdr/gnss-sdr/src/utils/rinex2assist/README.md

 Just make sure to pick up a [station near you](http://www.igs.org/network).

-The program accepts either versions 2.xx or 3.xx for the RINEX navigation data file, as well as compressed files (ending in `.gz`).
+The program accepts either versions 2.xx or 3.xx for the RINEX navigation data file, as well as compressed files (ending in `.gz` or `.Z`).

 Examples: